 The vocabulary for the alignment task is given by

-where we have an additional deletion token \texttt{-} to achieve a column-wise matching of the aligned traces.
-For pretraining, we know the positions of deletions, insertions, and substitutions and construct the correct sequence alignment.
-During inference, we prompt the model with input \( \bm{p} \) (Equation~\eqref{eq:prompt}) and generate alignment tokens one by one until the padding token \texttt{\#}.
+where we have an additional deletion token \texttt{-} to achieve a column-wise alignment of the traces.
+For pretraining, we know the positions of insertions, deletions, and substitutions and can construct the correct sequence alignment.
+During inference, we prompt the model with input \( \bm{p} \) defined in Equation \eqref{eq:prompt} and generate alignment tokens one by one until the padding token \texttt{\#}.